Digital model railway control systems: Hornby Railways Zero 1

-The Zero 1 system supplied the track with a 20 V square wave at the local mains frequency (50 Hz in the UK, 60 Hz in the US) with a 32-bit control word replacing every third cycle.
+The system was mains frequency dependent, so a 50 Hz and 60 Hz versions were available (50 Hz in the UK, 60 Hz in the US and Canada).
+The Zero 1 system supplied the track with a 18 V sinusoidal alternating current at the local mains frequency with a 32-bit control word replacing every third cycle.

 The decoder module in the locomotive would switch either the positive or the negative half-cycle of the square wave to the motor according to the desired direction of travel.
 During the transmission of the control word, it would remain switched off.
 Speed control was achieved by pulse-width modulation, varying the width of the portion of the half-cycle, which was switched in 14 steps.

 This system allowed for straightforward implementation with the semiconductor technology of the time, but had the disadvantage that the power supplied to the motor was highly discontinuous - as can be seen from the description above, it took the form of square pulses of a maximum width of 10 ms, recurring at intervals which alternated between 20 ms and 40 ms (for a 50 Hz mains supply).
 This caused the motor to be extremely noisy and rough.
 Fine control of a locomotive at low speed was also difficult, partly due to the rough running, partly due to the inherent coarseness of a 14-step speed scale, and partly because there was a significant delay between operator input to the controller and response from the locomotive.

-Locomotives fitted with a Zero 1 decoder according to Hornby's instructions could not be used on conventional systems, making it difficult to run locomotives across multiple layouts.
+Locomotives equipped with a Zero 1 decoder according to Hornby's instructions could not be used on conventional direct current systems, making it difficult to run one's locomotives on friends' layouts or club layouts.
+This was a common issue with command control systems in that time period.
+Locomotives with no decoder could not be used on a Zero 1 layout either.

 It was possible to include a miniature DPDT switch in the installation to enable the Zero 1 decoder to be switched out for use on a conventional system.

 Control of points and other accessories was available in a very simple manner.
 For solenoid-operated accessories (e.g. points, mechanical signals) or accessories involving lights (e.g. colour light signals), track-powered accessory decoder modules, each providing four outputs, were available.
 Each output could be configured either for burst operation or continuous output, for use with solenoids or lights respectively.
 Accessories were switched by entering a numeric code on the controller.
 Up to 99 accessories could be controlled.

 Accessories based around motors rather than solenoids or lights, such as turntables, could be fitted with a locomotive module and controlled in the same manner as a locomotive.

-Zero 1 had three 'phased' introductions:
+Zero 1 had 3 'phased' introductions: